EDITORIALS

 Let’s just start by saying SBTM is much, much better than no manual testing at all.
 And it’s a good option for those who see the value in exploratory testing but want a bit more structure.
 SBTM makes sure you’ve:

-Plus, SBTM keeps humans involved, empowering them to brainstorm their own things to test and react to what they notice is happening — a much broader type of testing than traditional Test Case Management.
+Plus, SBTM keeps humans involved, letting them brainstorm their own things to test and react to what they notice is happening – a much broader type of testing than traditional Test Case Management.

-If you had fully scripted testing, a robot could perform all the tasks all in the same manner.
+If testing were reduced entirely to step-by-step test cases, a robot could perform all the tasks all in the same manner.
 Human testers introduce subjectivity, using their unique background and abilities to pinpoint issues or potential enhancements you wouldn’t have found otherwise.

 But SBTM isn’t perfectly project-manageable.
 It can come with:

-• Less predictable coverage - If a charter is too broad, testers might miss important features.
-For example, if a charter says, “Check login for 10 minutes,” testers may or may not have remembered to check forgotten password functionality.
+Less predictable coverage - If a charter is too broad, testers might miss important features.
+For example, if a charter says, “Explore login for 10 minutes,” testers may or may not have remembered to check forgotten password functionality.

 To recap, SBTM is a good option if you like the idea of exploratory testing but need more structure.
 For some teams, though, that structure isn’t quite enough.